pojntfx/networked-linux-memsync/docs/main.md

 While such caching mechanisms can improve performance, they also introduce complexities.
 One such complexity involves maintaining data consistency between the disk and cache through the process known as writebacks; aggressive writebacks, where data is copied back to disk frequently, can lead to reduced performance, while excessive delays may risk data loss if the system crashes before data has been saved.

 Another complexity arises from the necessity to release cached data under memory pressure, known as cache eviction.
 This requires sophisticated algorithms, such as LRU, to ensure effective utilization of available cache space[@maurer2008professional].
 Prioritizing what to keep in cache when memory pressure builds does directly impact the overall system performance.

+### RTT, LAN and WAN

+Round-trip time (RTT) represents the time data takes to travel from a source to a destination and back.
+It provides a valuable insight into application latency, and can varying according to many factors such as network type, system load and physical distance.
+Local area networks (LAN) are geographically small networks that are typically characterised by having a low RTT, resulting in a low latency due to the small distance (typically no more than across an office or data center) that data needs to travel[@tanenbaum2003net].
+As a result of their small geographical size, perimeter security is often applied to such networks, meaning that the LAN is viewed as a trusted network that doesn't necessarily require authentication or encryption between internal systems, resulting in a potentially smaller overhead.

+Wide area networks (WAN) on the other hand typically span a large geographical area, with the internet for example operating on a planetary scale.
+Due to the physical distance between source and destination, as well as the number of hops required for data to reach the destination, these networks typically have higher RTT and thus latency, and are also vulnerable to wire tapping and packet inspection, meaning that in order to securely transmit data on them, encryption and authentication is required.

 ### TCP, UDP, TLS and QUIC